-As of December 31, 2013, the Corporation has three share-based compensation plans which are described below.
-Options available for grant under the 1996 Nonemployee Director Stock Option Plan, the 1996 Employee Stock Option Plan, and the 1997 Nonemployee Director Discretionary Stock Option Plan have been issued.
-Some of the options issued under the 1996 and 1997 plans are exercisable by the participants until the end of the contractual terms.
+As of December 31, 2014, the Corporation has four share-based compensation plans which are described below.
+Options available for grant under the 1997 Nonemployee Director Discretionary Stock Option plan have been issued.
+Some of the options issued under the 1997 plan are exercisable by the participants until the end of the contractual terms.